Skip to content

 • Replay Protection — Enforced by challenge/nonce binding and (on iOS) increasing counters.

-• Freshness Window - Time window during which an attestation/statement is considered valid (e.g., 300s).
+• Freshness Window — Time window during which an attestation/statement is considered valid (e.g., 300 seconds).

-• Rate Limiting (iOS) - Apple may throttle excessive attestation/assertion use; cache receipts and avoid per-launch attestation. (see Preparing to use App Attest)
+• Rate Limiting (iOS) — Apple may throttle excessive attestation/assertion use; cache receipts and avoid per‑launch attestation (see Preparing to Use App Attest).

 Warden and Ecosystem